wethegit/sweet-potato/documentation/pages/language.md

 ### Language

-Language is provided to a document via yaml files in the locales folder of each specific page.
+Language is provided to a document via yaml or markdown files in the locales folder of each specific page.
 If you had a website with a homepage and about page in English and French, its structure might look something like this:

 ```
 pages/